tweag/haskell-training/material/domain.md

 ---

-[Extensions](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/intro.html) are a mechanism to opt into (or out of) different language behaviours.
+[Extensions](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/intro.html) are a mechanism to opt into (or out of) different language behaviors.
 They are basically feature flags for the compiler.

 ---
 ## Learned concepts